fourMembers/ai_postgraduate_project/README.md

 The top left figure is an image from the training dataset (ground truth).
 The top right figure is its prediction.
 The bottom left figure is an image from the validation dataset(ground truth) and the bottom right image is its prediction.

+We can observe that the model has been able to start memorizing the training samples.
+Also, it is interesting to notice that the model is able to predict pancreas-like-shapes on the validation dataset even though overfitting is clear.
+This shows that the loss is appropriate for the task and that our model is capable of learning.

 #### First trial with the whole dataset
-After having all the ingredients ready, we performed an iteration using (almost) all the images.
+After having all the ingredients ready, we performed an iteration using a subsample of 150 images (to reduce training time).
 The following configuration was used:

 * Used Generalized Dice Loss
-* Used 280 images for training, 70 for validation
+* Used 120 images for training, 30 for validation
-* Used balanced data input + data augmentation (just for fun!!)
+* Used balanced data input + data augmentation

+(Data augmentation is not strictly needed since we are using a subset of images, nevertheless we wanted to test if our data augmentation pipeline worked correctly and could be useful on more appropriate settings)

-This configuration provided the following loss function:
+This configuration provided the following metrics:

 <p align="center">
     <img align="center" src="images/iterations/loss_first.png">
 </p>

 Everything looked fine, but there was an **error**.
-It was used the same input pipeline (balanced classes + data augmentation) for training and for validation.
+We used the same input pipeline (balanced classes + data augmentation) for training and for validation.
 It was **fixed** using a normal input pipeline for validation without data augmentation: more realistic strategy for inference.

 After fixing it, we were ready to perform the final iteration.
 It is described in *final results* section.

 ### Final results

+The results showed in this section are by no ends finished since we haven't been able to train the model long enough to either get meaningful loss values or tune hyper-parameters.
+This is due to the lack of time and computational resourcess we had available for this project.

+Nevertheless, we understand that they reach what was intended in the scope of the course and this final project.

 The hyperparameters from our last training were the following:

 |          Hyperparameter         |    Value   |